-You may have thought your financial aid award letter would answer one burning question: How much does this school cost?
-But, as you may have noticed, many schools don’t include the cost of tuition in financial aid award letters.
+You may have thought your student aid offer letter would answer your one burning question: How much does this school cost?
+But, as you may have noticed, many schools don’t include the cost of tuition in their student aid offer letters.

 On top of that, your financial aid allocations can be ... confusing.
 Can you imagine buying anything else in life without knowing the price, or what kind of discount you might be receiving?
 Probably not.

 So how do you figure out what a specific college will actually cost you?
 There are four components you need to consider:

 Yearly costs, such as tuition, fees, books, room and board, travel expenses, etc.

 Financial aid you don't have to pay back, such as scholarships, grants, and work-study

 Financial aid that you do need to pay back, such as as federal loans

 What's left after accounting for the above three items.
 That's the amount you'll need to pay out of pocket — or pay with private student loans.
 (This is also called the "tuition gap.")